Quick Facts: Earning an Ed.D. in Alabama

 - Aspiring K-12 administrators will find a gold mine of information in the ALSDE’s Data Center.
 This contains reports on enrollment, assessment, school budgets, and more.
 For instance, the LEA Unit Breakdown in the section on Foundation Reports has headcounts of teachers, principals, and staff in every Alabama public school.

-- Higher education administrators should check out the Alabama Commission on Higher Education (ACHE) and its Reports/Data section.
+- Higher education administrators should check out the Alabama Commission on Higher Education (ACHE) and its Data Portal section.
 The Annual Report is always enlightening, but so too is the State Plan.

 Educational Leadership Salaries